Customermates logoCustomermates logo Home

 Each record includes structured fields: name, email, phone, address, position, plus as many custom fields as you need.
 No field limits, no extra charge.

-• Dropdown and multi-select
+• Text and single-select

 Your contact management adapts to your workflow, not the other way around.
 Other CRMs like HubSpot or Zoho limit custom fields or charge a premium.